-According to Forbes, 81% of executives consider agility to be the most important characteristic of a successful organization.
+Eighty-one percent of executives consider agility to be the most important characteristic of a successful organization, according to Forbes.
 Agile companies and teams can innovate faster, capture new market opportunities, and mitigate uncertainty.

 So what is agile real estate?

-At its simplest, agile real estate delivers an office space with much more flexible lease terms and all-in-one design, build, operations and support.
+Agile real estate delivers an office space with much more flexible lease terms and all-in-one design, build, operations, and support.
 The WeWork platform offers thousands of move-in ready office spaces in hundreds of cities around the world for businesses of all sizes, from individual offices, to half-floors, to full floors.

-At the more sophisticated end of the scale, the principles of agility can be applied to entire buildings.
-At WeWork, we co-source and manage prime assets for some of our largest members, so they can flex into, and out of, the space as their business needs change, and monetise the unused space in the interim.
+What’s more, the principles of agility can be applied to entire buildings.
+At WeWork, we co-source and manage prime assets for some of our largest members, so they can flex into and out of the space as their business needs change, and monetize the unused space in the interim.
 If they need three floors now and the rest of the building later, they can grow into the space without taking a hit to their balance sheet.

 Agile real estate gives businesses of all sizes the ability to match their real estate precisely to their needs, so they can move faster and invest where it matters, all while providing a great experience for their people.

-So, how do you know if agile real estate is right for you?
+How to tell if an agile real estate model is right for your company

 1. You’re growing (or shrinking) unpredictably

 Whatever the scenario, the thought of making a costly, long-term commitment like signing a lease for the next decade may be unsettling.
-You’re not alone.
-The average headcount planning cycle in the U.S is two years, and organizations large and small are experiencing levels of volatility like never before.
+It’s a common concern: The average headcount planning cycle in the U.S is two years, and organizations large and small are experiencing levels of volatility like never before.

-Bedding brand Brooklinen began in Vicki and Rich Fulop’s living room – and business started booming quickly.
-They came to WeWork because they knew they would need space to grow, but the trajectory wasn’t yet certain.
+Bedding brand Brooklinen began in Vicki and Rich Fulop’s living room—and business started booming quickly.
+They came to WeWork because they knew they’d need space to grow, but the trajectory wasn’t yet certain.
 “We didn’t know what the future held for us, so we wanted a workspace that was extremely flexible,” says Rich.
-Brooklinen has since grown from two to 32 employees, and their space has grown with them – they were able to expand from a small office all the way up to a half-floor in the same building they started in, WeWork Dumbo Heights.
+Brooklinen has since grown from two to 32 employees, and their space has grown with them—they expanded from one small office to a half-floor in the same building they started in, WeWork Dumbo Heights.

 2. You’re making important investment decisions

 So you just secured another round of capital.
-Congratulations!
-Now the real work begins.
+Congratulations—now the real work begins.
 Where and how will you invest for maximum impact?
-If you’re planning to grow your talent base, you’ll need to invest in more real estate, but the traditional route requires a significant capital outlay, which will eat into your other investment priorities.
+If you’re planning to grow your talent base, you’ll need more office space, but the traditional route requires a significant capital outlay, which will eat into your other investment priorities.

 Agile real estate solves this problem.
-At WeWork, we amortize the standard fit-out contribution over our long-term leases, and charge our members only for the time that they occupy the space.
+WeWork amortizes the standard fit-out contribution over our long-term leases, charging members only for the time they occupy the space.
 This means you can access beautifully-designed space without the capital exposure.